agully1/ca-knowledgebase/intro.md

 How to use this site:

 - New here?
-Read our {doc}`about/get-started` guide.
+Read our [getting started guide](about/get-started).
 - Trying to decide on an appropriate computational acoustics method to use for your problem?
-Read our guide on {doc}`choose/choose-method`.
+Check out our [flowchart for choosing a method](choose/flowchart).
 - Want to suggest changes or contribute to the knowledgebase?
-Read our {doc}`about/contribution-guide`.
+Read our [guide for contributors](about/contribution-guide).

 :::{note}
-By using this site you agree to be bound by our {doc}`about/code-of-conduct`.
+By using this site you agree to be bound by our [code of conduct](about/code-of-conduct).
 :::

 ```{admonition} More content to follow!